kyma-project/kyma/docs/application-connector/docs/034-gs-get-client-certificate.md

 type: Getting Started
 ---

-After you create a Remote Environment (RE) in Kyma, it's time to connect it with an external solution, which allows to consume external APIs and Event catalogs of this solution.
-To accomplish this you must get the client certificate for the external solution and register its services.
+After you create a Remote Environment (RE), connect it to an external solution to consume the solution's APIs and Event catalogs in Kyma.
+To accomplish this, get the client certificate for the external solution and register its services.

 This guide shows you how to get the client certificate.